victorbofill/busmall/user_stories.md

 ### To-do User Stories for research app

 ### Stretch Goals
-As a market researcher, I want to be able to manually reset all data.<br/>
 As a market researcher, I want a setting that can hide/show the charts.
 As a customer, I want some background music to enjoy while I am taking the survey.<br/>
 As a customer, I want to be able to pause the music.<br/>
+As a developer, I want to improve the UX for both market researchers and customers.<br/>
 As a customer, I want to be rewarded for my completion of the survey with a fun graphic or animation.<br/>
-As a developer, I want to improve the UX for both market researchers and customers.<br/>
 As a customer, I want some animations during the survey to have a more enjoyable experience.<br/>
 As a developer, I want to refactor my code.<br/>